-Almost all papers that consider class-based transformations (CBT) target managed languages, as do the vast majority of the papers that consider repackaging (RPA).
-In the case of RPA, the reason is that this is mostly used in the context of Android malware apps, which consist mostly of Java bytecode.
-In the case of CBT, this is due to the object-oriented nature of Java, and to the fact that papers targeting natively compiled code focus on obfuscations that can be deployed on imperative C code.
-This is the case, e.\,g., for all papers that rely on the Tigress, Obfuscator-LLVM, and Diablo-based obfuscators.
-While the latter two can to some extent also protect IR and binary code originating from C++ source code, they feature no protections specifically targeting classes.
+Almost all papers that consider class-based transformations target managed languages, as do the vast majority of the papers that consider repackaging.
+In the case of repackaging, the reason is that it is mostly used in the context of Android malware apps, which consist mostly of Java bytecode.
+In the case of class-based transformations, this is due to the object-oriented nature of Java and the fact that papers targeting natively compiled code focus on obfuscations that can be deployed on imperative C code.
+This is the case, e.g., for all papers that rely on the Tigress, Obfuscator-LLVM, and Diablo-based obfuscators.
+While the latter two can, to some extent, also protect IR and binary code originating from C++ source code, they feature no protections specifically targeting classes.

-Regarding control flow obfuscations, we notice that OPP, CFI, and the more general category CFT are less popular for script languages than for managed and native languages.
-The one exception is CFF, which is far less popular for managed languages than for script, let alone native languages.
-We can only speculate on the reason for this, taking into account that managed language software is mostly obfuscated by transforming bytecode, in particular Java bytecode (and the DEX-variant thereof) as we observed in \cref{sec:obfuscation_representation}.
-While we see no fundamental issue for implementing global (i.\,e., function-wide) obfuscating transformations such as CFF for Java or DEX bytecode, we do think that it is more complex than implementing CFF in script source code or in native code compiled from C source code.
-In particular, we think that the omni-presence of exception handling constructs in Java code could be a reason.
+Regarding control flow obfuscations, we notice that opaque predicates, control flow indirections, and the more general category control flow transformation are less popular for script languages than for managed and native languages.
+The one exception is control flow flattening, which is far less popular for managed languages than for script, let alone native languages.
+We can only speculate on the reason for this, taking into account that managed language software is obfuscated mainly by transforming bytecode, in particular, Java bytecode (and the DEX-variant thereof) as we observed in \cref{sec:obfuscation_representation}.
+While we see no fundamental issue for implementing global (i.e., function-wide) obfuscating transformations such as control flow flattening for Java or DEX bytecode, we do think that it is more complex than implementing control flow flattening in script source code or in native code compiled from C source code.
+In particular, we think that the omnipresence of exception handling constructs in Java code could be a reason.
 Exception handling is implemented in Java bytecode by means of exception tables that contain an entry for each exception that is caught by each try block.
-Randomly mixing code fragments from a method body, as is done for CFF, requires rewriting and extending the exception tables.
+Randomly mixing code fragments from a method body, as is done for control flow flattening, requires rewriting and extending the exception tables.
 This adds complexity to the obfuscators, but it might also reduce the strength of the protection, as the rewritten exception table allows one to identify which flattened fragments likely belonged together in the original code.